This discreet newsletter will teach you how to make him cum hard, give freaky oral sex & make him scream your name in bed. Click here to get it.

 But let’s back up again.
 In almost all pony play situations, the owner or trainer is played by the dominant, and the submissive is the pony (Read: How to Be More Submissive).
 The scenario may be one in which the submissive is “forced” to act like a pony but still identifies as a person or one in which the submissive voluntarily engages in animal role play.
 This changes the dynamic between the trainer/owner and pony.

 Psst, are you new to BDSM?
-Check out our advice about BDSM for beginners first.
+Learn what BDSM is or check out our advice about BDSM for beginners first.

 Ponies are often known as ponygirls and ponyboys.
-Like many forms of sexual role play (more role-play scenarios), the participants may adopt nicknames that they use in the scene.
+Like many forms of sexual role play (43 more role-play ideas), the participants may adopt nicknames that they use in the scene.
 Within pony play culture, masters and ponies have names, and you may only know other pony players by these names!

 Names help define roles in power-exchange relationships.
 Learn how D/s relationships can be healthy.